 The Short Drive Back To Honolulu

 On our way back from the North Shore to Honolulu, we drove back along the main freeway.
-We were shocked at how quickly we arrived in Honolulu.
+We were disappointed at how quickly we arrived in Honolulu.

 When we drove up to the North Shore, it had literally taken us 6 hours with all the stops.
 The time taken had given us a sense of space between Honolulu and the North Shore.